openstack/i18n/doc/source/sig_chair.rst

 Release Management
 ------------------

-The work for PTL and Zanata administrator is described in chapter :doc:`release_management`.
+The work for SIG Chair and Zanata administrator is described in chapter :doc:`release_management`.
 This covers also questions about string freezes and work with stable branches.

-Extra-ATCs Deadline
+Extra-ACs Deadline
 -------------------

-Each cycle has a date set for Extra-ATCs, e.g. `Queens Cycle
+Each cycle has a date set for Extra-ACs, e.g. `Queens Cycle
 <https://releases.openstack.org/queens/schedule.html#q-extra-atcs>`__.
 Maintenance on I18n site is described in chapter :ref:`project-maintenance`.
-All the OpenStack members can propose extra ATCs, but I18n PTL is highly encouraged to report the list in each cycle.
+All the OpenStack members can propose extra ACs, but I18n SIG Chair is highly encouraged to report the list in each cycle.
 Here are some useful proposals as example: